TorstenDittmann/svelte-adapter-static-digitalocean/README.md

 The adapter will also look for an [App Spec](https://docs.digitalocean.com/products/app-platform/concepts/app-spec/) file and adapt the configuration accordingly.

 If `static_sites` is provided in the specifications, the adapter will use the first entry.
 If you want to use a different one, you will need to provide a `name` value to the adapter configuration.
+It will use the value of `error_document` for the fallback.

 If no specification is found or provided, the `fallback` falls back to `404.html` - which is the default for DigitalOcean App Platform.